 Trends and Practical Advice for Hiring in 2021

 With three vaccines approved for emergency use by the FDA and people starting to return to their pre-pandemic lifestyle, employment conditions have improved with unemployment at 6.1 percent in April 2021, down from its highest spike during the pandemic of 14.4 percent in April 2020.
 More businesses are hiring, but hiring after COVID-19 is an anxiety-filled endeavor, with lingering worries over business closures, slumped economic markets, public health, and more.
 And if we learned anything about employment and hiring from 2020, it’s that you have to be ready to adapt as conditions continue to change—because they probably will.

 In this article, we’ll go over hiring trends in 2021 so far and how to prepare for what might come next, giving you hiring tips for post COVID-19.

 Hiring Trends in 2021: The Road So Far

-The pandemic has been the main force shaping employment and hiring trends in 2020, hitting small businesses particularly hard.
+The pandemic has been the main force shaping employment and hiring trends in 2021, hitting small businesses particularly hard.
 According to Yelp, 60 percent of business closures due to the pandemic are now permanent, with restaurants and retail having the largest share of permanent closures.

 More People Are Working Part Time Instead of Full Time